theRealAph/ScopeLocals/README.md

 1. Server.serve(..) ----------+          1.
 Server.serve(..) ----------+
 ```

-The correct Identity for each thread can be shared by `Server.serve` and `DBAccess.open` by passing it as an argument through the chain of calls to the `Application` methods.
-However, it would be cleaner, less prone to error and easier to maintain if there were some way for the two components to _directly_ share the value belonging to the current thread without involving the application-specific code.
+The correct `Identity` for each thread can be communicated from `Server.serve` to `DBAccess.open` by passing it as an argument through the chain of `Application` method calls.
+However, it would be cleaner, less prone to error and easier to maintain if there were some way for the two components to _directly_ share the value belonging to the current thread without involving the `Applicaton` code.

 ### Thread-local variables for sharing